Storm-1516: History

 Storm-1516 was discovered by a team of media forensics researcher at Clemson University in fall 2023.
 More information about their tactics were released by the U.S. mission to the Organization for Security and Cooperation in Europe in July 2024.
 Storm-1516 makes accounts from supposed citizen journalists or whistleblowers on YouTube and X (Twitter), which they use to spread false narratives.
 The content is made in the English, Russian, Arabic, Finnish, and French languages.
 Disinformation researcher Alex Liberty says the content is reported "through different channels and in different formats in order to bring an image of legitimacy to the narrative".
 Their video production team likely operates in Saint Petersburg; the videos use actors and reference supposed primary sources which are not real.
 From this point, the narratives are spread by "other seemingly unaffiliated online networks".
 Since fall 2023, Storm-1516 has created and spread at least 50 false narratives about various topics.

-Researchers at Microsoft name emerging groups disseminating disinformation using the prefix "Storm" and a four digit number.
+Researchers at Microsoft use the prefix 'Storm' and a four-digit number to name emerging threat groups.
 Microsoft describes Storm-1516 as an offshoot of the former Internet Research Agency, a Russian propagandist group which made similar efforts, including advocating for the Donald Trump 2016 presidential campaign, before being shut down in 2023 (due to the head of the agency, Yevgeny Prigozhin, leading an unsuccessful rebellion against Russia that year).
 Microsoft researchers also theorize that Storm-1516 is directed by Russian anti-liberal think tank Center for Geopolitical Expertise, and is amplified by the Foundation for Battling Injustice, a propaganda group formerly ran by Prigozhin which pretends to be a human rights organization.

 Similar Russian groups or individuals to Storm-1516 include Storm-1099, which creates fake news websites; Storm-1679, which creates documentaries and news reports from credible-looking fake organizations; and Ruza Flood and Volga Flood/Rybar, which also post disinformation from fake social media accounts.
 Previously in 2024, a Russian media company named Tenet Media operated by paying American right-wing influencers to make videos for them; the company was shut down in early October.